MicrosoftDocs/microsoft-salescopilot-docs/articles/open-app.md

 - While creating or opening a meeting

     - Select **Copilot for Sales** on the ribbon.

+### Email banners in Outlook

+- While drafting an email or creating a meeting with an external contact, a banner message is displayed at the top of the email or meeting invite with either of the following actions:
+    - **See sales insights**: This action is displayed if external contacts in email are saved to CRM.
+Select to open the **Copilot for Sales** pane.
+    - **Add contacts**: This action is displayed if at least one contact in the email isn't saved in your CRM.
+More information: [Add new contacts through quick CRM actions in email banners](create-contact-crm-sales-copilot.md#add-new-contacts-through-quick-crm-actions-in-email-banners)

+- While reading an email from external contacts, a banner message is displayed at the top of the email with two of the following contextual actions:
+    - **Add contacts**: This action is displayed if at least one contact in the email thread isn't saved in your CRM.
+More information: [Add new contacts through quick CRM actions in email banners](create-contact-crm-sales-copilot.md#add-new-contacts-through-quick-crm-actions-in-email-banners)
+    - **Save this email**: This action is displayed if you didn't save the email to your CRM.
+More information: [Save emails to CRM through quick CRM actions in email banners](save-outlook-activities-crm.md#save-outlook-activities-through-quick-crm-actions-in-email-banners)
+        - **See sales insights**: Select to open the **Copilot for Sales** pane.

 ### Pin the Copilot for Sales app in Outlook